-Escalation to key stage leader and behaviour team.
+Escalation to the senior leadership and behaviour team.

-- All key adults will be made aware of concerns to ensure additional vigilance during the school day. - The parents of all pupils involved are spoken to about the incidents that have been occuring. - An action plan will be put in place by the class teacher and uploaded to CPOMS for visibility. - Regular communication (usually weekly for a short period $\frac{2}{3}$ weeks) will occur between the pupils' class teacher and parents.
+- All key adults working with that child will be made aware of concerns to ensure additional vigilance during the school day. - The parents of all pupils involved are spoken to about the incidents that have been occuring. - An action plan will be put in place by the class teacher and uploaded to CPOMS for visibility. - Regular communication (usually weekly for a short period 2⁄3 weeks) will occur between the pupils' class teacher and parents.
 If this doesn't prevent the escalation or there is a continuation then step 3 will be initiated. - A review of the plan will take place at the end of the assigned period which will be dependent on the severity and level of initial concern.
 The additional measures will usually be gradually reduced from week 3 if the concerns are no longer present. - The pupils involved will receive immediate (within the next 2 school days) ELSA (Emotional Literacy Support). - A live log will be shared with parents detailing incidents and actions taken.